Legrandin/pycryptodome/INSTALL.rst

 Installation
 ------------

-The installation procedure depends on the package you want the library in.
+The installation procedure depends on the package you want the library to be in.
 PyCryptodome can be used as:

- #. **a drop-in replacement for the old PyCrypto library**.
+ #. **an almost drop-in replacement for the old PyCrypto library**.
     You install it with::

         pip install pycryptodome